drott/laad/README.md

 ### Name

-*Laad* is a play on the Dutch word for charging.
+*Laad* as the library name is a play on the Dutch word for charging.

 ### Acknowledgement